 7. Focus on Communication

 Not every student can communicate with speech, but they still have so much they want to say to you, regardless of whether they are limited in speech or entirely nonverbal.
 Figure out which methods work best in your classroom to enable your students to get their point across.
-Some popular autism teacher strategies are picture cards, voice apps or devices, choice boards, and more.
+Some popular autism teacher strategies are picture cards, voice apps or devices, choice boards, sign language and word approximations.

 8. Utilize Antecedent-Based Interventions